-In this section we want to get to grips with the detail of your innovation project, and how it addresses the market/operational need you've identified.
-We've also asked some key questions on your market including whether you are already active in it to better understand the size and nature of the opportunity.
+In this section we want to get to grips with the detail of your project, and how it addresses the market / operational need you've identified.
+We've also asked some key questions on your market, including whether you are already active in it, to better understand the size and nature of the opportunity.

 We recognise that there will be a lot of background to your project, but we ask that you keep your answers succinct and to the point.
-We also re-iterate that answers must be written in such a way that an industry professional, with only a limited knowledge of your market, may understand.
+We also re-iterate that, answers must be written in such a way that an industry professional, with only a limited knowledge of your market, may understand.

-You must articulate how your project has strong strategic alignment with one of the six priority areas of the pilot and be clear about how the project will deliver product, service or process innovation with a commercial market impact within 6 months, to help your organisation adapt and grow despite a challenging economic landscape.
+You must articulate how your project has strong strategic alignment with one of the six priority areas of the Fund and be clear about how the project will deliver product, service or process innovation with a commercial market impact within 6 months, to help your organisation adapt and grow despite a challenging economic landscape.

-We appreciate that sometimes it is easier to explain your project visually through photos or diagrams, so we have provided an option to upload an additional 2 x A4 PDF attachment as part of this section.
-Attachments must be uploaded as PDFs and content must be readable at 100% magnification.
-Alternative file formats will not be accepted.
+We appreciate that sometimes it is easier to explain your project visually through photos or diagrams, so we have provided an option to attach an additional 2 x A4 PDF attachment at the end of the application.
+Content must be readable at 100% magnification.
 Attachments should include no more than 500 characters (c.100 words) of text per page.